On the Charm Contribution to the Muon $g-2$ Light-by-Light: Charm contribution to the light-by-light

 In addition one needs to take into account the running of the quark mass.
 Taking all effects into account leads to

 The coefficient $C=4$ is determined from the requirement that, to order $\alpha_s$, the result is $\mu$-independent.

 For numerical input we use the values

 These values are taken from Ref.~\cite{ParticleDataGroup:2024cfk} and evolved down to $m_c$ using five-loop running, with a matching scale between $m_b$ and $2m_b$.
 The results are plotted in \cref{fig:results}.
 We run $\alpha_s$ and $m_c$ from $m_c$ to $\mu$ at five-loop order with four active quark flavours, using both CRunDec \cite{Herren:2017osy} and our own implementation, finding agreement.
-As can be seen, the LO+NLO result as a function of the subtraction scale $\mu$ is much better behaved.
+As can be seen, the LO $1/m_c^{2}$+NLO $1/m_c^{2}$ result as a function of the subtraction scale $\mu$ is much better behaved.
+Using instead LO $1/m_c^{10}$+NLO $1/m_c^{2}$ does not change the conclusion.

 The variation of the result with $\alpha_s$ and $m_c$ within the bounds of \cref{eq:inputs} is shown in \cref{fig:results2}.
 This variation is much smaller than the changes from varying the subtraction scale $\mu$.
 A reasonable conclusion from the graphs shown is that the charm contribution is given by